WATCH: Farage Releases More Footage of Migrant Handover in Channel

 — Oliver JJ Lane (@oliver_lane) May 21, 2020

-Oliver Lane, lead editor at Breitbart London and a former OSINT researcher at London’s International Institute for Strategic Studies, verified the Brexit Party leader’s accusations by examining ship transponder data — which also confirmed that the French had escorted a migrant boat to Pett Level on Sussex coast on May 16th.
+Oliver Lane, lead editor at Breitbart London and a former OSINT researcher at London’s International Institute for Strategic Studies, verified the Brexit Party leader’s accusations by examining ship transponder data — which also confirmed that the French had escorted a migrant boat to Pett Level on the Sussex coast on May 16th.

 The revelations will come as a source of substantial embarrassment to Prime Minister Boris Johnson and Home Secretary Priti Patel, who have been paying the French government millions of pounds to strengthen immigration enforcement on their side of the Channel — evidently to little effect, and without much British pushback for their failure to stop people-smugglers from using the French coast as a launchpad to Britain.